 My name is Dr. Stephanie Seul and I am an historian working on the international history of media and communication in the era of the two World Wars.

-I work as a research associate in media history in the Department of Cultural Studies at the University of Bremen in Germany.
+I work as a research associate in media history at the University of Bremen in Germany.
 This is my blog where I write about my research off the beaten track of academic journals and books hidden behind paywalls.

 “Transnational female journalism during World War I: A case study of Annie Christitch – Irish-Serbian war reporter, nurse, and Catholic suffragist”, ECREA 8th European Communication Conference, 6-9 September 2021, online.

 Review of Heidi J.S.
 Tworek, News from Germany: The Competition to Control World Communications, 1900-1945, German Studies Review 43,1 (2020).